Jim Puplava

 James Joseph (Jim) Puplava (born 1950) is an American investment analyst, financial planner and financial podcast host born in Gary, Indiana.
 He is the founder and president of Financial Sense Wealth Management.
 He is also chief author and host for the Financial Sense Newshour.
-His companies manage $500 million for more than 825 clients.
+His companies manage $800 million for mainly high net worth individuals.

 Early life and education

-Puplava was raised in Arizona by Czechoslovakian immigrant parents.
+Puplava was raised in Arizona by Czechoslovak immigrant parents.
 He grew up in a family of 10 children.

 Puplava graduated cum laude in History and Economics from Arizona State University.
 He then went on to graduate summa cum laude with a Master's Degree in Finance and Accounting from the American Graduate School of International Management (Thunderbird).

 Puplava is a Certified Financial Planner, Certified Tax Specialist, Certified Income Specialist, Certified Estate and Trust Specialist, Certified Fund Specialist, Certified Annuity Specialist, Accredited Investment Fiduciary, Certified Social Security Specialist, Financial Planning & Wealth Management Professional, Series 7, Series 24, and Series 65 with the Financial Industry Regulatory Authority (FINRA); and Life, Disability and Variable Insurance licenses.
 Puplava has been president of Financial Sense Wealth Management since 1985.
 For twelve years, he held a position as Branch Manager for LPL Financial Services, LLC.
 In 1996, he incorporated the broker/dealer firm, Financial Sense® Securities, Inc. (PSI) and is its president.

 He has worked as a financial writer to various publications and acted as a TV business editor.
 In 1988, Puplava began hosting Financial Sense Talk radio on various radio stations in San Diego.
 He oversees the portfolio management team at Financial Sense Wealth Management and Financial Sense® Securities.
 He also hosts weekly podcasts and writes commentary at FinancialSense.com.